project-alice-assistant/AliceCLI/README.md

 It handles connecting to network discoverable devices through SSH and generates RSA keys for a passwordless connection.

-Although it's a command line tool, made possible thanks to the awesome "Click" package, it is using the wonderful "PyInquirer" package to offer an interactive menu for people not used or wanting to type commands.
+Although it's a command line tool, made possible thanks to the awesome "Click" package, it is using the wonderful "InquirerPy" package, a reboot of the deprecated "PyInquirer", to offer an interactive menu for people not used or wanting to type commands.

 # Users
 Install this tool via pip, on your main computer: